MicrosoftDocs/powerquery-docs/powerquery-docs/QueryDiagnostics.md

 It's important that if you're recording all traces that from 'Start Diagnostics' that you press 'Stop diagnostics'.
 This will allow the engine to collect the recorded traces and parse them into the proper output.
 Without this step you'll lose your traces.

+## Types of Diagnostics

+We currently provide three types of diagnostics, one of which has two levels of detail.

-We currently present two views whenever you get diagnostics: The summarized view is aimed to give you an immediate insight into where time is being spent in your query.
+The first of these are the primary diagnostics, which have a detailed view and a summarized view: The summarized view is aimed to give you an immediate insight into where time is being spent in your query.
 The detailed view is much deeper, line by line, and will generally only be needed for serious diagnosing by power users.

-Some capabilities, like the “Data Source Query” column, are currently available only on certain connectors.
+For this view, some capabilities, like the “Data Source Query” column, are currently available only on certain connectors.
 We will be working to extend the breadth of this coverage in the future.

+Data privacy partitions allow you to understand the logical partitions used for data privacy.

 > [!NOTE]
 > Power Query may perform evaluations that you may not have directly triggered.
 Some of these evaluations are performed in order to retrieve metadata so we can best optimize our queries or to provide a better user experience (such as retrieving the list of distinct values within a column that are displayed in the Filter Rows experience), and others might be related to how a connector handles parallel evaluations.
 At the same time, if you see in your query diagnostics repeated queries that you don't believe make sense, feel free to reach out through normal support channels--your feedback is how we improve our product.